Jacksonville, Kansas – Extinct in Neosho County

 Several prominent men of Jacksonville were suspected of being “Wiggler” vigilantes and having been complicit in the lynching of John Pierce.
 Although a trial was eventually held at Osage Mission, with three men as defendants, the trial had no legal outcome.
 The trial ended when about 100 men rode up and hitched their horses outside the courthouse.
 “When they did so, the lawyers and judge disappeared out of the back, and the trial ended.

-For a time when the town flourished, a special carrier made trips between Jacksonville and Osage Mission (St. Paul.)
-The contract was awarded to H.C.
-Owens of Jacksonville, the carrier, in 1878 at $399 per year.”
-Stagecoach runs, and settlement trails also helped the town grow.
+When the town flourished, a special carrier made trips between Jacksonville and Osage Mission (St. Paul).
+In 1878, H.C.
+Owens of Jacksonville, the carrier, was awarded the contract at $399 per year.
+Stagecoach runs and settlement trails also helped the town grow.

 The coming of the first railroad, a narrow gauge line in the eastern part of Neosho County with a station at Osage Mission, stopped the growth of Jacksonville.
 “When the St. Louis and San Francisco Railroad was built west from Arcadia, Kansas in 1879, it passed three miles south of Jacksonville, and the towns of McCune and Strauss were established.
 Soon, most of the Jacksonville businesses moved to McCune, and in a few months, little was left of Jacksonville except the abandoned schoolhouse and the old cemetery.